Lotfullah21/react/01-Introduction/01-intro-to-components/README.md

 ## Key prop

-the key prop is a special attribute you need to include when creating lists of elements.
-The key prop is used to help React identify which items have changed, are added, or are removed, thus optimizing the rendering process.
-Keys should be given to the elements inside the array to give the elements a stable identity
+The key prop is a special attribute you need to include when creating lists of elements.
+The key prop is used to help React identify which items have changed,or added, or removed, thus optimizing the rendering process.
+Keys should be given to the elements inside the array to give the elements a stable identity.

 ```JSX